 The food additives section of the Turkish legislation is quite detailed and it was prepared in an effort to conform to EU regulations.
-The Revised Turkish Food Codex Regulation on Food Additives was published in the Official Gazette on 06/30/2013 and amended on 11/24/2014, 7/16/2016 and 9/22/2017.
+The Revised Turkish Food Codex Regulation on Food Additives was published in the Official Gazette on 06/30/2013 and amended on 11/24/2014, 7/16/2016, 9/22/2017, 6/12/2018 and 2/27/2019.

-The Regulation specifies general conditions for inclusion and use of food additives in the list.
+This regulation specifies general conditions for inclusion and use of food additives in the list.
 It sets the food additive functional groups, names of food additives, defines the food categories, and lists maximum amounts and conditions of additives allowed in defined food categories, as well as exceptions and restrictions.
 It also lists food items in which food additives are not allowed to be used, and lists certain food additives which are not allowed to be used for certain traditional foods, such as fermented sucuk (traditional spicy beef sausage), heat-treated sucuk, poultry döner, döner, köfte, pastırma, pekmez, pide, bazlama and ciğ köfte.
 For example E-620-625 (Glutamic acid-glutamates) and E-626-635 (Ribonucleotides), which are flavor enhancers, are prohibited for use in cured meat products such as pastırma, sucuk, heat treated sucuk, poultry döner and köfte.
-MinFAL states that the reason for this prohibition is to protect the traditional nature of these products and prevent unnecessary usage of additives.
-In addition, nitrates are banned in the following traditional meat products: fermented sucuk and pastırma, as well as in döner and köfte.
-MinFAL states that the aim of this prohibition is to prevent additives being used unless considered technically necessary.
-Enzymes are outside of the scope of this Regulation.
-The Regulation is available here in the Turkish Language.
+MinAF states that the reason for this prohibition is to protect the traditional nature of these products and prevent unnecessary usage of additives.
+In addition, nitrates are banned in the following traditional meat products: in döner, poultry doner and köfte.
+MinAF states that the aim of this prohibition is to prevent additives being used unless considered technically necessary.
+Enzymes are outside of the scope of this regulation.
+The regulation is available here in the Turkish Language.